Edward S. Curtis: Early career

 In 1885, at 17, Curtis became an apprentice photographer in St. Paul, Minnesota.
 In 1887 the family moved to Seattle, Washington, where he purchased a new camera and became a partner with Rasmus Rothi in an existing photographic studio.
 Curtis paid $150 for his 50% share in the studio.
 After about six months, he left Rothi and formed a new partnership with Thomas Guptill.
 They established a new studio, Curtis and Guptill, Photographers and Photoengravers.

-In 1895, Curtis met and photographed Princess Angeline (c.
-1820–1896), also known as Kickisomlo, the daughter of Chief Sealth of Seattle.
+In 1895, Curtis met and photographed Princess Angeline, also known as Kickisomlo, the daughter of Chief Seattle.
 This was his first portrait of a Native American.
 In 1898, three of Curtis's images were chosen for an exhibition sponsored by the National Photographic Society.
 Two were images of Princess Angeline, "The Mussel Gatherer" and "The Clam Digger".
 The other was of Puget Sound, entitled "Homeward", which was awarded the exhibition's grand prize and a gold medal.
 In that same year, while photographing Mount Rainier, Curtis came upon a small group of scientists who were lost and in need of direction.
 One of them was George Bird Grinnell, considered an "expert" on Native Americans by his peers.
 Curtis was appointed the official photographer of the Harriman Alaska Expedition of 1899, probably as a result of his friendship with Grinnell.
 Having very little formal education Curtis learned much during the lectures that were given aboard the ship each evening of the voyage.
 Grinnell became interested in Curtis's photography and invited him to join an expedition to photograph people of the Blackfoot Confederacy in Montana in 1900.